reallyshadydev/wonky-ord-digibyte/README.md

 ## Storage Requirements

 The database size will depend on the indexing options enabled and the current blockchain size.
 Make sure you have adequate storage space available.

+## API Documentation

+You can find the API documentation in the [openapi.yaml](https://github.com/reallyshadydev/wonky-ord-digibyte/blob/master/openapi.yaml) file.
+The most convenient way to view the API documentation is to use the [Swagger Editor](https://editor.swagger.io/).

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+## License

+This project is licensed under [CC0-1.0 license](https://github.com/reallyshadydev/wonky-ord-digibyte/blob/master/LICENSE)

+## Repository

+For more information, source code, and updates, visit the [GitHub repository](https://github.com/reallyshadydev/wonky-ord-digibyte).